robinoldman/virtualclass-api/README.md

 • Similar to assignments, users can add and publish lessons using the admin pages.
 They can enter lesson details including title, content, associated course/subject, and multimedia elements like images and videos.
 Lessons are organized by courses/subjects and provide valuable educational content for users.
 • .

+## Renewable components

+Reusable Component - User Profile Card

+In my application, I've strategically utilized reusable components, and an example is the "User Profile Card."
+This component is pivotal in presenting user profiles throughout the app, ensuring a consistent and visually appealing display.
+The "User Profile Card" consolidates the rendering logic for user profiles, making it a easy to showcase user information in a standardized format.
+By employing this component, I've achieved code reusability and maintainability, as any updates or enhancements related to user profiles can be efficiently managed within the "User Profile Card."
+This can be seen on posts and l;essons and in the profile area.

+This reusable component eliminates redundancy within my codebase.
+Instead of duplicating the same user profile rendering logic across various parts of the app.

+Furthermore, the "User Profile Card" promotes design consistency.
+Users can expect a uniform and polished profile display, regardless of where they encounter it.

 ## Wireframes

 ## Planning